alexheckmann/job-tracker/README.md

 Whether you're actively applying for jobs or passively keeping an eye on the market, Pegasus Job Tracker can help you stay organized and on top of your job search.

+## Contributing

+Contributions are welcome.
+Please fork the repository and create a pull request with your changes.

+To keep the service free, please consider [contributing to the costs](https://buy.stripe.com/7sIfZ90OfdgS2Bi9AA).

 ## Description

 This project is a full-stack application developed using TypeScript, Next.js, MongoDB, Zustand, shadcn-ui,